mfem/web/src/gpu-tips-n-tricks.md

 ## Error: `alias not found`:
 This error message indicates that you are trying to move an "alias" `Vector` to gpu while its "base" `Vector` did not have gpu allocation (valid or not) when the alias was created (and may still not have gpu allocation when the move of the "alias" was attempted).
 This is another case where we cannot update the "base" `Vector` because we do not have access to it, and even if we did, there are other complications.

-Therefore, we need to follow this rule: if you are creating an "alias" that will be used on device, you need to ensure the "base" is allocated on device.
+Therefore, we need to follow this rule:
+**if you are creating an "alias" that will be used on device, you need to ensure that the "base" is allocated on device.**

 Depending on the context, one can use different methods to do that.
 For example, if the "base" is initialized (on host, otherwise there will be no issue) in the same function that will create the alias, one can call `base.Write()` to create the device allocation followed by `base.HostWrite()` and then initialize "base" on host -- this sequence avoids any unnecessary host-device transfers.

 Another example: if the "base" was initialized outside of the function where the "alias" is created, then the most appropriate choice probably is to call `base.Read()` before creating the "alias".
 Since the alias will need the data on device, the incurred host-to-device transfer is (at least partially) necessary anyway.